claracodes/coding_further/readme.md

 #### Communities

 - https://dev.to/ (the page is built in Rails)
+- https://glitch.com (browse apps others built or follow a tutorial to build your own)

 ## Twitter accounts

 If you enjoy twitter, here are some interesting accounts to follow, but that's just a start, because... honestly, there is tons of devs on twitter.
 Just find the ones that interest you the most :)

-- [eileencodes](https://twitter.com/eileencodes) - works for Github and is part of the Rails core team
 - [dhh](https://twitter.com/dhh) - the creator of Rails and author of bestselling books.
 If you like strong opinions, check his account
 - [girslwhocode](https://twitter.com/girlswhocode)
 - [emmawedekind](https://twitter.com/emmawedekind) - content creator and twitter famous
+- [ASpittel](https://twitter.com/ASpittel) - former coding bootcamp instructor and author of many tutorials (including the above-mentioned problem solving course)
 - [wesbos](https://twitter.com/wesbos) - author of the above mentioned javascript courses

 ## Open Source Contributions